top of page

 CampusNav

 The ultimate app to help you navigate your college campus!
-Includes unique features like in-building navigation, ability to upload schedule, and navigation directly to classes.
+Includes unique features like in-building navigation, ability to upload schedule, and navigation directly to classrooms.

 Finding navigation issues on University of Michigan campus